sameena83/react-student-coaching/README.md

-This project i created while coaching the students on how to create certain concepts in React.
+This project i created while coaching the students on how to BECOME Excellent in certain concepts in React.
 This is only for those who knows Javascript and ES6 concepts